Small Mass Limit of a Langevin Equation on a Manifold: Existence of the Zero Mass Limit

 \section{Existence of the Zero Mass Limit}

 We are now in a position to prove convergence of the solutions of the SDE with mass, \reqr{SDE_u_m2}{SDE_v_m2}, to the solution of the proposed limiting SDE, \req{limiting_SDE}, as $m\rightarrow 0$.
-First we need some lemmas that relate metric distance on $F_O(M)$ to smooth functions.
+First we need a pair of lemmas that relate metric distance on $F_O(M)$ to smooth functions.
 These lemmas will allow us to prove convergence globally on the manifold $F_O(M)$, without explicitly patching together computations in local coordinates.
+Both lemmas make important use of compactness of the manifold in question.

 \begin{lemma} Let $(M,g)$ be a compact, connected Riemannian manifold and $d$ be the metric on $M$ induced by $g$.
 For any $f\in C^\infty(M)$ there exists a $C>0$ such that

 for all $x,y\in M$. \end{lemma} \begin{proof} The result follows from writing